tarsisazevedo/dotfiles/README.markdown

 #Personal $HOME files

-Currently used on a OS X Lion system.
+Currently used in a OS X Lion system.